 Income tax comprises current and deferred taxes.
-Income tax is recognized in the consolidated statements of income and comprehensive income, except to the extent that it relates to items recognized directly in equity, in which case, the income tax is also recognized directly in equity.
+Income tax is recognized in the consolidated statements of income and comprehensive income, except to the extent that it relates to a business combination, or items recognized directly in equity, in which case, the income tax is also recognized directly in equity or other comprehensive income.